7 Ways To Tell The Difference Between Love And Lust

 If you are confused about your feelings for your partner, it is a good idea to self-reflect and ask yourself the following questions:

-- Do you feel physically/sexually attracted when you look at this person?
+- Do you feel physically attracted to your partner when you look at them?

-- Do you find yourself fantasizing about your partner sexually from time to time?
+- Do you find yourself constantly fantasizing about your partner?

-- Do you get turned on when you think about the other person?
+- Do you only think of getting physical when you think about your partner?

-- Are you craving sexual fulfillment in your life at the moment?
+- Are you craving physical intimacy fulfillment over building emotional attachments in your life at the moment?

-- Do you feel physically attracted to the other person despite knowing that you have nothing in common with them?
+- In case of a casual relationship, do you feel a physical attraction towards the other person despite knowing them for a while and being aware of how you have nothing in common and no deep, emotional attachments with them?

-If your answer to all these questions is ‘yes,’ it is probably lust.
+If your answer to each of these questions is ‘yes,’ it is probably lust.
 Remember that you may also feel lust for an Instagram celebrity or an attractive model while browsing through social media.
 It is a completely natural feeling that does not typically last too long.

 - Do you feel confident enough to introduce the person to your friends and family?